lorenzo-mariani/adgen/README.md

     Windows Server 2022 Standard = 10

 **NOTE!** Since the frequency of operating systems represents their percentage of the total number of operating systems, it is important that their sum (both in the client case and in the server case) is equal to 100%, as in the example above.

+To use config mode type:

+    adgen config --conn </path/to/conn_config.ini> --os </path/to/os_config.ini>

 ## COPYRIGHT